-Australia’s insects can be more than a little irritating.
+Australia’s bugs can be enough of a nuisance to ruin your caravanning adventures.
 Here are some combat tactics for you to try

 My wife and I love travelling around this beautiful country, especially the pristine coastline and waterways.
 There’s only one problem.
 Kylie is especially susceptible to insect bites, particularly mosquitoes and midges.
 So much so, it’s almost completely put her off camping anywhere near water and sand.